skillcadet/blog/_drafts/2025-04-12-Autonomi-Transaction-Reporter.md

 A trickier problem to solve is: "What happens with the introduction of transactions that preceed an already submitted FIFO (or any) solution".
 I believe you would need to resettle the transaction catalog and re-file for the affected years.
 Need to find a tax accountant to be sure.
 For now, I plan on creating settlement records for each receive and partial spend events in a kind of double entry system for reconciliation.

 But then I hit my next issue.
 Testing RevoGrid is giving me an error.
-I try different examples and all are giving me a type error.
+I try different examples and all are giving me a TypeError.

 I do locate a sample repo on github that works, so I apply the same package.json versions to my own projects and ... no dice.
 Then, I remove the package-lock.json file from the working example and boom, TypeError.

-I find a previous issue with someone experiencing a TypeError recently, however there is no comment on how it was fixed.
+I find a previous issue on RevoGrid's github, with someone experiencing a TypeError recently, however there is no comment on how it was fixed.
 I submit a new issue and miss a few days because I didn't get notified there was a reply to my issue.
 I was asked to submit a boilerplate repo that showed the error and then I had to wait a couple more days before the issue was reported as resolved.

 I tried to do an update on my test repo using the web example, still broken, I pulled the changes to my clone of the revogrid example and that worked, so that's a good sign.